Write C# code

 -

-High-performance, secure SQL
+Optimized and secure SQL

 List<User> users = await context.Users